AI in banking

 Customer-facing capabilities

 Verdict: Backbase provides comprehensive customer-facing capabilities.
-OpenCoreOS focuses on backend infrastructure with no customer-facing layer.
+OpenCoreOS focuses on backend infrastructure only.

 AI capabilities

 Verdict: Backbase provides AI orchestration for customer journeys and operations.
-OpenCoreOS provides AI for infrastructure management (site reliability), not customer interactions.
+OpenCoreOS provides AI for infrastructure management, not customer interactions.

 Architecture